‘This Is Us’ Spoilers: ‘New York’ Episode Sees Increased Rivalry Between Kevin & Randall

-This Is Us fans will find the Pearson clan further divided in an upcoming episode of the series titled “New York, New York.”
+This Is Us fans will find the Pearson clan further divided in an upcoming episode titled “New York, New York.”
 A show teaser depicts an increased rivalry between brothers Kevin and Randall, effectively putting their relationship at a crossroads.

 In a 15-second clip seen at the end of the February 25 episode titled “Clouds,” Kevin is seen with his mother Rebecca during a trip to New York where he shows her around town and treats her to the experience of a lifetime.

 Mother and son are standing in front of New York’s legendary Plaza Hotel.
-Rebecca seems awestruck at the idea of staying there.
-Kevin’s response?
-“Only the best for you.”
+Rebecca seems awe-struck at the idea of staying there.

 Mother and son are later seen at a show business event, standing together and posing for photographers.

-That clip is quickly followed by a scene where a clearly upset Randall is talking to Kevin, explaining that he has been taking care of their mother for the past 20 years.
+The clip is quickly followed by a scene where a clearly upset Randall is talking to Kevin, explaining that he has been taking care of their mother for the past 20 years.

 Kevin responds to his sibling sharply, telling Randall that maybe he too knows what’s good for their parent.